ImageMagick/Usage-Markdown/layers/index.md

 Closely related to "`-evaluate-sequence and specifically to the 'mean`' method (image averaging), is the "`-poly`" operator (added IM v6.8.0-5).

-This operator is given a list of two numbers for each image in memory, one to provide a multiplicative weight for each image, but also a power-of exponent to each image.
+This operator is given a list of two numbers for each image in memory, one to provide a multiplicative weight for each image, and a second to provide a *power-of exponent* to each image.
 This lets you merge a list of images as if each image was the variable input to a polynomial equation.
 The color values from each image is treated as if they were a normalized 0 to 1 value.